samizzo/UnityNativePrototype/README.md

 It may also be necessary to use the -force_load or -all_load flags to work around a linker bug when the static library contains only categories and no classes.
 See https://developer.apple.com/library/mac/qa/qa1490/_index.html for details.

+## NativeAndroidProject (Android)

+### NativeProjectLib

+This is an Android library.
+It has a single TableLayout with a button to switch back to Unity.
+It also has a custom native activity called CustomNativeActivity that derives from UnityPlayerNativeActivity in order to provide the interface to switch between native UI and Unity.

+### NativeProjectBootstrap

+This is an Android executable that provides a wrapper around the library.
+This is not used in Unity, but instead is used to allow iterating on the native UI without requiring integration into Unity.

+## Eclipse setup

+1. Import the NativeProjectLib, NativeProjectBootstrap, and appcompat projects into Eclipse (note: replace appcompat with the one that comes with your SDK if necessary).
+2. Ensure that the path to Unity's classes.jar is correct in NativeProjectLib (right-click NativeProjectLib->Properties->Java Build Path->Libraries).
+3. You should be able to run NativeProjectBootstrap.

 ## UnityProject

-This is a sample Unity project that uses the static library.
+This is a sample Unity project that uses the libraries.
 In the project there is an iOS plugin (located in Assets/Plugins/iOS) that interfaces to the static library.
+There is also an Android plugin to interface with Android.

+### iOS integration

 The static library is copied into the plugins directory, along with the public header (NativeInterface.h) and the Storyboard file.
 The storyboard or any XIB/NIB files *MUST* be placed in the Unity folder, because they are *NOT* built into the static library.